John Baptist Lucius Noel

 In 1924, Noel formed a private company which offered to fund £8,000 of the estimated £9,000 total cost of that year's Everest expedition if Noel was allowed to make a second film and retain all the rights to it and other photography.
 Noel planned filming in such a way that he could produce a mountaineering epic if the summit attempt succeeded or a Tibet travelogue if it failed.
 Noel reached the North Col and used a specially adapted camera to film the ascent of the peak.
 A note from George Mallory to Noel was the last contact with the lost explorer before his body was discovered in 1999.
 On 8 June 1924 George Mallory and Andrew Irvine set off for the summit and their disappearance added drama to the film, The Epic of Everest (1924).

+Mallory's body and personal effects would be discovered in 1999, and Irvine's partial remains in 2024 on Everest.

-To promote the film, Noel brought to London a group of Tibetan monks who performed before screenings; the performances of the "dancing lamas" offended Tibetan religious sensibilities and caused a breakdown in diplomatic relations between Britain and Tibet which became known as the "Affair of the Dancing Lamas" and which lasted nearly ten years.
+To promote the 1924 film, Noel brought to London a group of Tibetan monks who performed before screenings; the performances of the "dancing lamas" offended Tibetan religious sensibilities and caused a breakdown in diplomatic relations between Britain and Tibet which became known as the "Affair of the Dancing Lamas" and which lasted nearly ten years.
 Noel lectured widely in North America and published a book about his adventures, Through Tibet to Everest (1927).

 After the first ascent of Everest in 1953, Noel lectured once again about the mountain and his footage and photographs appeared widely in many films and television programmes.

 In his later years, Noel restored old houses.
 He had one daughter, Sandra.
 He died on 12 March 1989 (aged 99).